 Check out some free entertainment Friday nights at the DIA

 Downtown Dinner and a movie used to be the quintessential date night.
 These days, it’s more like Seamless delivery and Hulu streaming.
-Detroit’s meticulously renovated Redford Theatre is an ode the heyday of the silver screen.
-A live organ performance marks the opening of each show and cult classics like Casablanca and The Little Mermaid (hey, the heart wants what it wants) are regularly brought into screening rotation.
+Detroit’s meticulously renovated Redford Theatre is an ode to the heyday of the silver screen.
+A live organ performance marks the opening of each show, and cult classics like Casablanca and The Little Mermaid (hey, the heart wants what it wants) are regularly brought into screening rotation.

-Play old-style arcade games
+Play retro arcade games

-Eastern Market A warm mug of a frothy cappuccino or tea is a sure bet for warming up, as well as a safe route for those Tinder dates that might not go anywhere.
-At Trinosophes, you get that caffeinated warm-up in an inviting vibe, complete with ambient music, art works in the adjoining gallery, and the occasional night-time show.
+Eastern Market A delicious glass of cold brew or the most beautiful cookie you’re even seen (courtesy of Warda Pâtisserie) is welcome anytime -- especially as a safe route for those Tinder dates that might not go anywhere.
+At Trinosophes, you get an inviting vibe, complete with art works in the adjoining gallery, vinyl shopping in the adjacent record store, and the occasional night-time show.
 Plus, if your night out somewhere went well, you can always stop in for brunch on the weekends.

-Sign up here for our daily Detroit email and be the first to get all the food/drink/fun Motor City has to offer.
+Sign up here for our daily Detroit email and be the first to get all the food/drink/fun the Motor City has to offer.